Cisco Compliance Audit

 - Change record contains complete evidence package.

-In addition to command-level remediation scripts, v4.0 introduces a governed remediation lifecycle (review packs -> approval -> apply).
-For day-to-day operations, use the one-page runbook linked above.
+In addition to command-level remediation scripts, the current code line includes governed remediation lifecycle operations, scoped filtering, and two operator-focused experiences (--interactive and --tui).
+For day-to-day execution, use the one-page runbook linked above.

 Final Takeaway¶